coggro/stars-without-number/gamelog.md

 Rahim sees that the toads are fully busy eating the other toads, actively getting in the way of their own progress.
 They check out a closet and find a cassock with a lens on a stem embroidered into it.
 Kruuti takes a picture of the lens on the altar and the cassock.

-We load back up and recover our materials.
+We load back up and recover our materials and decide to head back to town with the spoils of our recent adventures.

-## 2020--S -- Session 005
+## 2020-06-20-S -- Session 005

+We turn around and head back downriver, moving faster since we're going with the flow of the river.

 ## 2020--S -- Session 006